nurulc/incr-regex-package/README.md

 ```

 ### Justification for the project
 JavaScript has excellent regular expression support, so why create another one?
-It definately will not be as fast or as feature rich as the built-in support.
+It definitely will not be as fast or as feature rich as the built-in support.
 Well, there is one compelling reason, input validation; and in particular how can we use a regular expression to validate the input as the user is typing in the text.
 It is easy to use standard regular expression to validate input after you have filled in the input field.
 Let me give an example, suppose you want to check an email address; so you use a regular expression for the
 input field, the regular expression will only validate after you have entered the entire email address, but will not tell you is valid as you are typing it in.
 For example if you have  entered ***nurulc@abc***
 a second ***@***, *for example:* ***nurulc@abc@*** is not allowed.
 Another example may help, a phone number

 `/\d{3}-\d{3}-\d{4}/` is the validation regexp.

 if you type: ***1234*** I should not be able to enter that, since the input would never validate.
-While if I enter ***123-*** this is valid upto that point in the input.
-Ofcourse if you leave the input box, what you have entered is not a
+While if I enter ***123-*** this is valid up to that point in the input.
+Of course if you leave the input box, what you have entered is not a
 complete match and will show that this is not a valid phone number.
-The second case is handled perfertly by the standard JavaScript regular expression, but not
+The second case is handled perfectly by the standard JavaScript regular expression, but not
 while you are entering the data.

 ## The API